 Working at the national and sectoral level, PAGE is a collaborative partnership between five United Nations agencies as well as the national governments in PAGE countries.

 The PAGE programme works to build capacity within partner countries so they are able to provide an enabling environment to meet their sustainability commitments, particularly the Sustainable Development Goals, through inclusive green economy approaches.

 PAGE provides technical and financial assistance in 18 countries as of 2018.

 In its simplest expression, an 'inclusive green economy' is low-carbon, efficient and clean in production and also inclusive in consumption and outcomes; based on sharing, circularity, collaboration, solidarity, resilience, opportunity, and interdependence.

 An inclusive green economy is focused on expanding options and choices for national economies, using targeted and appropriate fiscal and social protection policies, and backed up by strong institutions that are specifically geared to safeguarding social and ecological floors.
 It recognizes that there are many and diverse pathways to environmental sustainability.

-Six countries—Mongolia, Peru, Senegal, Ghana, Mauritius and Burkina Faso—entered the final phase of their engagement with PAGE in 2018, nearing or reaching the end of their five year funding programme.
-This group of countries and partners represent the first two cohorts to graduate from PAGE.
+Six countries—Mongolia, Peru, Senegal, Ghana, Mauritius and Burkina Faso—entered the final phase of their initial engagement with PAGE in 2018, nearing or reaching the end of their five-year funding programme.
+These countries represent the first two cohorts to graduate from PAGE.
 Going forward, they will continue to be a vital part of the PAGE family, serving as green economy champions and facilitating South-South exchange.